fivebats/FBAudio/README.md

 ## How to Use

+Copy the contents of the FBAudioLib folder into your project.

-See the code from FBAudioLibTester.
+Then see the code from FBAudioLibTester.
 Basically just instantiate a FBSoundTouchAVAssetPlayer and give it a URL pointing to the AVAsset to play.
 You may adjust the tempo by writing to the tempo property of the player.

 ## WARNING